 And if you think about it, it's natural to judge — you need to make a decision whether you want to see someone again after a date (are they good for you and your life?), or if you want to hire someone (are they good for your business and will you be happy working next to them?).

-We can all agree it is wise to ascertain the reliability, integrity and sincerity of a person before getting into a relationship with them, or hiring them.
-After all, you wouldn't want to leave it to luck — hoping that a person you're choosing to spend time with is not a psychopath.
+We can all agree it is wise to ascertain the reliability, integrity and sincerity of a person before getting into a relationship with them or hiring them.
+After all, you wouldn't want to leave it to luck — hoping that the person you're choosing to spend time with is not a psychopath.

 There's nothing wrong with being discerning about people so as to avoid making bad choices.
 In fact, the higher the stake, the more discerning we should be.
-Therefore, it would be a disservice to ourselves denying that we are judging other people.
+Therefore, it would be a disservice to ourselves to deny that we are judging other people.